Pink Friday: Roman Reloaded

-Pink Friday: Roman Reloaded, also known as just Roman Reloaded, is the second studio album by rapper Nicki Minaj.
-It was released on April 2, 2012, by Young Money, Cash Money and Universal Republic.
-Looking to transition from her debut studio album, Pink Friday (2010), Minaj wanted to make a follow-up record about "just having fun".
-Stylistically, the album is divided by a first half of hip hop tracks and a second half of dance-pop songs.
-As its executive producer, Minaj enlisted a variety of collaborators.
+Pink Friday: Roman Reloaded is the second album by rapper and singer Nicki Minaj.
+It was released on April 2, 2012, by Cash Money Records, Universal Republic Records and Young Money Entertainment.
+Looking to transition from her debut album, Pink Friday (2010), Minaj wanted to make a follow-up record about "just having fun".
+Stylistically, the album is divided by a first half of hip-hop tracks and a second half of dance-pop songs.
+As executive producer, Minaj enlisted a variety of collaborators.

-Upon its release, Pink Friday: Roman Reloaded received generally mixed reviews from music critics, who were ambivalent towards Minaj's exploration of dance-pop.
-It debuted at number one on the US Billboard 200 selling 253,000 copies in its first week.
-In doing so, it became Minaj's second number-one album in the country, and was additionally her first to debut in the peak position.
-The album was certified double platinum by the Recording Industry Association of America (RIAA) for combined album sales, track sales, on-demand audio and video streams equivalent of two million album-sale units.
+Upon its release, Pink Friday: Roman Reloaded received generally mixed reviews from critics, who were ambivalent towards Minaj's exploration of dance-pop.
+It debuted at number one on the US Billboard 200 selling 253,000 copies in its first week, making it Minaj's second number-one album in the country, and her first to debut at the top of the chart.
+With that, Minaj became the first female rapper to peak at number one with her first two studio albums.
+In November 2024, the album was certified quadruple platinum by the Recording Industry Association of America (RIAA) for moving four million album-equivalent units, becoming Minaj's highest-certified album in the US yet.
 Internationally, the album peaked at number one in Canada and the United Kingdom, and reached the top five in Australia, Ireland, and New Zealand.

 The album was promoted with six singles.
-Its lead single "Starships" peaked at number five on the US Billboard Hot 100.
-Follow-up singles "Right by My Side" and "Beez in the Trap" experienced moderate success on the Hot R&B/Hip-Hop Songs component chart.
+Its lead single "Starships" peaked at number five on the US Billboard Hot 100 and was later certified Diamond by the RIAA.
+Follow-up singles "Right by My Side" and "Beez in the Trap" experienced moderate success on the Hot R&B/Hip-Hop Songs chart.
 "Pound the Alarm" and "Va Va Voom" peaked at numbers fifteen and twenty-two on the Billboard Hot 100, respectively.
-"Automatic" was released as single only in France.
-The album was additionally promoted through the Pink Friday Tour and the Pink Friday: Reloaded Tour, which visited North America, Asia, Europe, and Oceania throughout May and December 2012.
+"Automatic" was released as a single only in France, where it peaked at number 102 on the SNEP chart.
+The album was additionally promoted through the Pink Friday Tour and the Pink Friday: Reloaded Tour, which visited North America, Asia, Europe, and Oceania throughout 2012 following the album's release.

-Pink Friday: Roman Reloaded was reissued under subtitle The Re-Up in November 2012.
-In addition to original album the reissue includes CD with seven new songs and one bonus track from deluxe edition of original album and extra DVD which was filmed during the Pink Friday Tour.
+The album was reissued in November 2012, as Pink Friday: Roman Reloaded – The Re-Up.
+In addition to the original album, the reissue includes seven new songs and an additional DVD, which was filmed during the Pink Friday Tour.

 Background and development

 Following the success of Minaj's debut studio album, Pink Friday (2010), Cash Money CEO, Brian "Birdman" Williams announced to Billboard that Minaj was aiming for a first quarter release in 2012.
-In November 2011, Minaj announced on Twitter that the album would be released on February 14, 2012, though it was later delayed to April 3, 2012.
-The album focuses on Roman Zolanski, one of Minaj's alter egos that was first featured on Pink Friday.
-The standard artwork was released on March 1, 2012, and the deluxe artwork was revealed on March 8, 2012, both through Twitter.
+In November 2011, Minaj announced on Twitter that the album would be released on February 14, 2012, though it was later rescheduled for release on April 3.
+The album primarily focuses on Roman Zolanski, one of Minaj's alter egos that was first featured on Pink Friday.
+The standard artwork was released on March 1, 2012, and the deluxe artwork was revealed on March 8, both through Twitter.